-Going to the dentist can be an unpleasant experience for many people, and for our client Oliver Robson, this was definitely the case.
+Going to the dentist can be an unpleasant experience for many people, and for our customer Oliver Robson, this was definitely the case.
 When he was told he needed a tooth extraction, he never thought it would result in permanent and irreparable nerve damage.

 Oliver first attended his dentist in June 2015, as he’d started to experience pain in a bottom tooth on the left side of his mouth, and it had begun producing pus.
 The tooth had previously been restored in 2011 and 2014; following a radiograph and a prescription of antibiotics, the plan was for Oliver to return to the dentist for the tooth to be removed.